Coderz75/Slackerz-CPP-Package/README.md

 <h1 id = "default"> Default Package </h1>

 The default package consists of many items.
-This package is required for slackerz, as many other functions relie on it
+This package is required for slackerz, as many other functions rely on it

 You can add the default package by putting